 People may not realize it but, according to Csikszentmihalyi, anyone can find flow.
 One can access flow by thinking of activities that would apply to this list below.
 Popular examples include sports, dancing, painting, and yoga.
 However, any activity could work, from welding to chopping wood.
 Ultimately, flow is a delicate balance between the tension of anxiety and the tedium of boredom.

 Apart from setting clear goals, a person can engage in flow by becoming immersed and enjoying the immediate experience.

 - Clear goals at every step

-- Immediate feedback to one’s actions
+- Immediate see the fruits of one’s actions

 - A balance between challenges and skills

 - A sense of timelessness or distorted time

 - The process is what’s enjoyable, not the result